joelmast/recursionProject/README.md

-# Let's create a simple text file with the markdown content.

-content = """# Fibonacci and Merge Sort
+# Fibonacci and Merge Sort

 This project practices problem-solving with iteration and recursion by working on two classic problems: generating Fibonacci sequences and implementing Merge Sort.